Cannon-launched guided projectile

 Cannon-launched guided projectiles (CLGP) are precision-guided munitions launched by howitzers, mortars, tank guns, and naval guns.
 Those projectile main propulsion system is the initial kinetic shoot, directed as much as possible toward the target.
 A secondary GPS or geocoordinates-based system then corrects the trajectory to increase target accuracy and fall closer to the target.
 This system relies on electronic guidance and pre-programmed coordinates, submitted to the round before its launch.
-CLGP are intended to supplement and not supplant conventional rounds, providing additional accuracy when needed.
-For example, the INVAR missile system on the T-90 MBT.